GUIDE 2026

 Long paragraphs are intimidating and form a dreaded “wall of text” that readers ignore.
 Readers welcome paragraphs containing three to five sentences.
 Readers will avoid paragraphs containing more than about seven sentences.
 Therefore, it is better to divide longer paragraphs into separate paragraphs.

 It is also important to avoid paragraphs that are too short.
-It is not that one-line paragraphs impede readability; rather, they point to a lack of organization.
+It is not that one-line paragraphs impede readability; instead, they point to a lack of organization.
 Therefore, seek ways to combine one-sentence paragraphs into cohesive multi-sentence paragraphs or into lists.

 Vocabulary